 No matter your risk factors, The Skin Cancer Foundation recommends a complete sun protection routine including covering up with clothing, hats and UV-blocking sunglasses, seeking shade and avoiding peak sunlight hours (10 AM to 4 PM).
 Apply a broad-spectrum (UVA/UVB) sunscreen with an SPF of 15 or higher every day, and for extended outdoor activity, use a water-resistant, broad-spectrum sunscreen with an SPF of 30 or higher.
 Be sure to reapply sunscreen throughout the day: at least every two hours or more often if you are swimming or excessively sweating.
 Those with many risk factors may want to use sunscreen products with a higher SPF and be extra vigilant about avoiding incidental sun exposure.

 The Foundation also recommends you see a physician at least once yearly for a professional skin exam (though if you’re at higher risk, you may be instructed to go more frequently).
 You should also examine your own skin head to toe every month.
+If you see anything new, changing or unusual, get it checked by a dermatologist right away.

 About The Skin Cancer Foundation